OlimSadullaev/OlimSadullaev/README.md

 - 🌱 I’m currently working as a .Net developer
 - 💞️ I’m looking to collaborate on ASP.NET Core projects
 - 💞️ I’m looking to collaborate on Xamarin projects
-- 📫 How to reach me sadullaevolim080@gmail.com
+- 📫 Gmail: sadullaevolim080@gmail.com
-- 📫 How to reach me @sadullaev_olim111
+- 📫 Telegram: @sadullaev_olim111